Hot Topics in Cannabis Production

 According to New Frontier Data, “Overall sales within the legalized U.S. cannabis industry are expected to reach $13.6 billion throughout 2019, for a 32% increase over 2018 totals worth $10.3 billion.”
 Furthermore, legalized cannabis is expected to continue to grow at 14% per year through 2025.
 That kind of growth represents a tremendous opportunity for scientists, entrepreneurs, growers, and those who serve them.

 Cannabis is an ancient plant, which may have been grown as long as 12,000 years ago, making it one of humanity’s earliest cultivated crops.
 In the mid-twentieth century cannabis gradually became outlawed, even for medical use, beginning in the United States and spreading throughout the world.
 In 1976, the Dutch decriminalized marijuana and two decades later, California legalized it for medical use.
 Today, cannabis use is completely legal in 11 states and legal for medical use in all but three states. (source: Wikipedia)

-Did you know that vacuum ovens are an important part of processing cannabis quickly and safely, resulting in a high quality product that can be sold with confidence?
+Did you know those vacuum ovens are an important part of processing cannabis quickly and safely, resulting in a high-quality product that can be sold with confidence?
 Are you ready to take advantage of the coming opportunities?
 If so, we’d like to talk to you about why Memmert vacuum ovens are the best for your business.
 (262) 594-3941